AudD® is music recognition API.

 You can send up to 10 requests in total with the "test"

 api_token.
-To send > 10 requests, you need to receive a token from our TG bot.
+To send > 10 requests, you need to receive a token from the Dashboard (requires a Telegram account).

 Where to find code examples